nathansmith11170/HoloTableGame/Readme.md

 - lua_scripts: "agent" logic is written in a scripting language
 - shaders: shaders live here
-- assets: audio-visual asset files live here, in development graphics are SVGs, build outputs PNGs (multi-channel signed distance fields)
+- assets: audio-visual asset files live here, in development graphics are SVGs
 - game_lib: the game code itself will be compiled as a DLL
 - graphical_client: here is where windowing, GUI, and rendering of the game is handled
 - headless: here is where hosting a server from CLI is handled